longndt/react-course/lesson2-components/theory/theory2.md

 - **Scalable Architecture** → Easy to maintain and extend
 - **Professional Patterns** → Industry-standard approaches

-## What Will You Learn? 🎯

-After this lesson, you will:

-- Master advanced component patterns used in production applications
-- Build complex state management systems for modern applications
-- Create reusable component libraries
-- Implement forms and validation like industry standards
-- Design scalable component architectures
-- Apply patterns used by companies like Facebook, Netflix, and Airbnb

 ---

 ## Why Component Architecture Matters for Your Projects? 🤔